nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 ### Objectives

-:satellite: Run a virtual workshop
+:satellite: Run a virtual, open, accessible workshop

 :unicorn: Minimize or eliminate distractions from participants' unique systems

 :::{.notes}
-_TODO: Speaker notes_

-_TODO: Where to touch on Internet access as a barrier?
-Here, under "virtual workshop"?
-Or next slide?
-Or both?
-Set up the requirement here, and then go in to the concern on the next slide?_
+We want to run a workshop that's accessible to researchers around the world at all career levels.

+Our workshop requires users to be able to run QGreenland and install several dependencies, including GDAL and optionally Git.
+It's important these are all at versions compatible with the materials.
+We really don't want this to be a distraction from learning!
 :::